-Prorated Attendance and Tardy Chart (for Full-Time Students) Week Number Started 1 2 3 4 5 6 7 8 9 10 11 12 13 14 Hours for Counseling 24 22 21 19 18 16 5 13 11 10 8 6 5 3 Hours for Termination 42 40 37 34 31 29 26 23 20 17 15 11 8 5 Tardiness 5 = Warning 6 = Probation 7 = Referral to Director obation Director 4 = Pr arning obation eferral t ctor
+Pro rated Attendance and Tardy Chart (for Full-Time Students) Week Number Started 1 2 3 4 5 6 7 8 9 10 11 12 13 14 Hours for Counselin 24 22 21 19 18 16 5 13 11 10 8 6 5 3 Hours for Termination 42 40 37 34 31 29 26 23 20 17 15 11 8 5 Tardiness 5 = Warning 6= Probation 7 = Referral to President 5 = Pr arning obation ferral to Presiden t 4 = P /arning robation eferral dent

-PART-TIME EVENING (AOT, CIT, IE, IM, PN, and MTT)
+PART-TIME EVENING (ITIM, IE, IMA, MTT, & PN)

-After a student has been absent for a total of 10 hours in a trimester, the instructor will refer that student to the designated authority for counseling.

-When a student has missed in excess of 17 hours within a trimester, the student will be referred to the administration.
+- 1) After a student has been absent for a total of 10 hours in a trimester, the instructor will refer that student to the designated authority for counseling. - When a student has missed in excess of 17 hours within a trimester, the student will be referred to the administration.
 A student is considered tardy if not in the classroom at the designated time for class to start.
 Tardiness is counted in 1/2 hour and 1 hour increments only.
 For example, a person arriving 1- 30 minutes late will be counted as 30 minutes late.
 A person arriving 31- 60 minutes late will be counted as 1 hour late.
-The hours missed due to tardiness will be included in the accumulation of hours as referenced in item (2) above.

-- 2 incidences of tardiness documented warning by instructor - 3 incidences of tardiness documented probation by designated authority - 4 incidences of tardiness referred to administration

-All students are requested to call in absences by email, text, or phone.

-A student absent three (3) consecutive school days without contacting the school will be automatically terminated.
+The hours missed due to tardiness will be included in the accumulation of hours as referenced in item (2) above. - 3) 2 incidences of tardiness documented warning by instructor - 3 incidences of tardiness documented probation by designated authority - 5) 4 incidences of tardiness referred to administration - 6) All students are requested to call in absences by email, text, or phone. - 7) A student absent three (3) consecutive school days without contacting the school will be automatically terminated.
 To reenter, the student must complete and file a new application.

-Any student who terminates for any cause and is in a probationary status will continue under the same probationary status if that student re-enters within one year of the termination date.
+8) Any student who terminates for any cause and is in a probationary status will continue under the same probationary status if that student re-enters within one year of the termination date.
 When a student is terminated a second time because of failing grades and/or violation of policies, the administration must give approval before re-application can be made.